MARPF: Multi-Agent and Multi-Rack Path Finding: Introduction

 \subsubsection{Rearrangement-considering MAPD}

 In Double-Deck MAPD (DD-MAPD) \cite{li2023}, agents are tasked to move racks to their assigned delivery locations, thereby changing the overall arrangement of the racks.
-Their algorithm for DD-MAPD solves a DD-MAPD instance with $M$ agents and $N$ racks by decomposing it into an $N$-agent MAPF instance, followed by a subsequent $M$-agent MAPD instance with task dependencies.
-In Multi-Agent Transportation (MAT) \cite{bachor2023}, all racks are also assigned delivery locations without fixed aisles.
-They provides an algorithm for solving MAT by reducing it to a series of satisfiability problems.
+The algorithm for DD-MAPD solves a DD-MAPD instance with $M$ agents and $N$ racks by first decomposing it into an $N$-agent MAPF instance, and subsequently into a $M$-agent MAPD instance with task dependencies.
+In Multi-Agent Transportation (MAT) \cite{bachor2023}, all racks are assigned delivery locations without fixed aisles.
+An algorithm is provided for solving MAT by reducing it to a series of satisfiability problems.
+In DD-MAPD and MAT, all racks must be assigned goals.
+However, they do not consider where and how obstacle racks are relocated, which is necessary for MARPF.